Data held by Lesley Simpson-Gray Psychotherapy will be held lawfully and for the retention periods set out in section B of this policy document.

 The following is a broad description of the way this organisation/data controller processes personal information.
 Clients wishing to understand how their own personal information is processed may choose to read the FAQ’s / Terms and Conditions for treatment document, which compliments the policies detailed here.

 Reasons/purposes for processing information

-Lesley Simpson-Gray processes personal information to enable the provision of Psychotherapy, to advertise services and to maintain accounts and records.
+Lesley Simpson-Gray processes personal information to enable the provision of Psychotherapy, to enable the provision of Professional Training services, to advertise services and to maintain accounts and records.